Master your photography while capturing legendary night skies and incredible vistas.

 As much as we’d like to set the temperature and control wind and rain for the workshop we simply aren’t that good.
 We will do our best despite any weather obstacles to make sure you leave with a wealth of information and practical experience.

 Class size is limited.
 Reserve now to guarantee a spot.
-At least 3 participants are required in order for the class to be held.

 Dive straight into the feedback!Login below and you can start commenting using your own user instantly